abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 A posteriori - a piece of knowledge which is derived from experience.

-Analytic - a piece of knowledge which is acquired through analysis of another piece of knowledge i.e. knowledge which is valid in all possible worlds
+Analytic - a piece of knowledge which is aquired through analysis of another piece of knowledge i.e. knowledge which is valid in all possible worlds

-Synthetic - a piece of knowledge which is acquired through *synthesis* of sensory or other data i.e. knowledge which is valid in this world only.
+Synthetic - a piece of knowledge which is aquired through *synthesis* of sensory or other data i.e. knowledge which is valid in this world only.

 Sensibility - the mind's faculty for receiving representations from the world i.e. an umbrella therm for our senses (touch, sight, smell etc.)

 Intuitions - The data which is obtained by sensibility, in its most unprocessed format.
 Not to be confused for, or mixed with, concepts e.g. "bird" is a concept.
-The intuition for a bird may be, for example, the sound of flapping wings.
+The intuitition for a bird may be, for example, the sound of flapping wings.

 Manifold of intuition - The sum total of intuitions that are being perceived by an individual.
 The term highlights the fact that intuitions are not unified with one another, e.g. the sound of a bird flapping its wings and the sight of that same bird are two completely different intuitions which, in so far as they are viewed as just intuitions and not in their relation to concepts, have nothing to do with each other.